 Eggs are an excellent source of omega-3 fatty acids, which support kids’ brain and eye health.

 Look for omega-3 eggs, which are typically fortified with flaxseed and have even higher levels.

 For many years in the U.S. experts said we should limit the amount of eggs in our diets because the saturated fat they contain was linked to an increased risk of cardiovascular disease.

 Studies also show that dietary cholesterol doesn’t have much of an effect on blood cholesterol either.

 A January 2015 study in the American Heart Journal found eating up to one egg per day is not associated with an increased risk of coronary heart disease and stroke.

-Despite the health benefits of eggs and the low risk of ill effects, eating several eggs a day probably isn’t the best idea.
-Instead, feed your kids a variety of protein-rich and other healthy foods to ensure they get the vitamins and minerals they need.
+Despite the health benefits of eggs, it’s always a good idea to feed your kids a variety of protein-rich and other healthy foods to ensure they get the vitamins and minerals they need.